Hybrid Quantum-Classical Ridgelet Neural Networks for Portfolio Optimization: Fundamentals of Quantum Computing

-These are some rotation gates that are used and defined as follows: where $i := \sqrt{-1}$ is an imaginary number $\theta \in \mathbb{R}$ is a parameter \cite{jacquier2022quantum, nielsen2010quantum}.
+Here $i := \sqrt{-1}$ is an imaginary number $\theta \in \mathbb{R}$ is a parameter .
 Increasing the number of qubits is a difficult challenge for both improving accuracy and computing.
-As a result, we build a fundamental model using a single qubit in our framework.
+As a result, we built a fundamental model using a single qubit in our framework.